Book Review: Give First By Brad Feld

 You’re Invited: Startup Leadership Fireside Chat Featuring Brad Feld

-What does it take to build and lead thriving, diverse startup communities?
+What does it take to build thriving, diverse startup communities?

 I’m co-hosting a virtual workshop on March 8th with Brad Feld (Author of Startup Communities: Building an Entrepreneurial Ecosystem in Your City) to explore this topic.